-No significant design and configuration changes within the program that would incrementally impact the decommissioning of cylinders, storage facilities, and equipment are anticipated.
+No significant design and configuration changes within the system that would incrementally impact the decommissioning of cylinders, storage facilities, and equipment are anticipated.
 Current plans require the reconstruction of substandard facilities, to mitigate unacceptable conditions.
 However, if regulation changes (external governing documents) or cylinder conditions necessitate a configuration change, the incremental impact on the decommissioning phase could be significant.
-Examples of this potential impact include: (1) the need for additional precautions to protect against environmental exposure and (2) more prescriptive cylinder access requirements.
+Examples of this potential impact include: (1) the need for additional precautions to protect against environmental exposure, (2) more prescriptive cylinder access requirements, and (3) the establishment of cylinder standards for storage only (disassociated with transport standards).
 These examples could dictate a change in configuration such that indoor storage, single cylinder spacing, or mass cylinder replacements are considered.
 These options would impact the decommissioning phase with the consumption of additional real estate for storage, and the radioactive contamination of additional mild steel (i.e., the need for new cylinders).
 Impact on the subsequent dispositioning and decommissioning phases of the program will be considered when developing actions to accommodate regulation changes under the current storage phase.
-[Derived]
+[10CFR830.120, DOE 5480.19]

 The greatest incremental impacts on the decommissioning phase from current operations include decontamination and environmental remediation.
-These aspects are closely related when considering the current program.
+These aspects are closely related when considering the current system.
 Support organizations provide oversight for compliance with requirements for contamination control.
 Environmental remediation is impacted primarily by degree of containment integrity.
 Containment integrity is a major element within the storage phase, and the requirements for such are specified in Section 5.4.
 Environmental monitoring in the current phase will be assessed to ensure the establishment of additional actions, if any, beyond current activities that are necessary to maintain compliance with applicable orders and regulations.
 Additional activities will be established such that environmental monitoring actions within the storage phase are balanced with potential environmental remediation in the decommissioning phase.
-[Derived]
+[DOE 5400.1]

 Operations within the current storage phase require a significant interface with the dispositioning phase currently under development.
 The condition of the cylinder will greatly influence the flexibility of the dispositioning phase (i.e., normal off-site transport and normal transfer of the contained UF6).
 Deteriorated cylinders limit this flexibility.
 The cylinder contents also have some impact on the flexibility of the dispositioning phase.
 For example, the purity of the contents, the mass, and the internal pressure can impact the dispositioning operations.
 It is expected that the condition of a portion of the current cylinder inventory does not meet the minimum standards of Department of Transportation (DOT) and ANSI for off-site transport.
 However, the off-site transport of these cylinders for dispositioning is not a requirement at this time.
 As a contingency, engineering studies will evaluate the conditions of these cylinders and will propose solutions to the transportation and transfer operational constraints.
 In addition, the planning for UF6 dispositioning is taking into consideration the condition of cylinders and necessary actions to accomplish disposition operations.
-[Derived]
+[49 CFR, DOE 5700.6C]